LUMIZYME- alglucosidase alfa injection, powder, for solution

 5.5 Risk of Cardiac Arrhythmia and Sudden Cardiac Death during General Anesthesia for Central Venous Catheter Placement

 Administration of general anesthesia can be complicated by the presence of severe cardiac and skeletal (including respiratory) muscle weakness.
 Therefore, caution should be used when administering general anesthesia.
-Ventricular arrhythmias and bradycardia, resulting in cardiac arrest or death, or requiring cardiac resuscitation or defibrillation have been observed in infantile-onset Pompe disease patients with cardiac hypertrophy during general anesthesia for central venous catheter placement.
+Ventricular arrhythmias and bradycardia, resulting in cardiac arrest or death, or requiring cardiac resuscitation or defibrillation have been observed in patients with IOPD with cardiac hypertrophy during general anesthesia for central venous catheter placement.

 6 ADVERSE REACTIONS